codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 `<div>`.
 It's just that.

 And `<!DOCTYPE html>`, it tell web browsers that `this document's type is HTML`.
-We don't need to explore details about this tag because we only need it to stay `there`.
+We don't need to explore details about this one because we only need it to stay `there`.
 Its story is about history of
 [Markup Languages](https://en.wikipedia.org/wiki/Markup_language "ext").
 It's better to just leave the history at top of our HTML documents.